ethereum/go-ethereum/docs/_interface/JavaScript-Console.md

 ```

-It is also possible to load pre-written Javascript files into the consoleby passing the `--preload` flag
+It is also possible to load pre-written Javascript files into the console by passing the `--preload` flag
 when starting the console.
 This is useful for setting up complex contract objects or loading frequently-used
 functions.